-Katschberg in Austria is a great family resort, located in the Holiday Region of Katschberg-Rennweg.
+Katschberg in Austria is a great family ski resort, located in the holiday region of Katschberg-Rennweg.
 There are 70km of slopes available served by 16 lifts.
 The winter sports area is situated between the elevations of 1,066 and 2,220m.

 Resort Altitude: 1,641m

 Total Ski Area: 70km

 Blue Runs: 10km